DariuszLegizynski/DiceGame/README.md

 # DiceGame

-Can be played at  https://dariuszlegizynski.github.io/DiceGame/
+Press F5 to get another result.

-Press F5 to get an other result.
+Used JavaScript and CSS

-Using JavaScript and CSS
+Part of the web developer tutorial udemy course